urosevic/stock-ticker/readme.txt

 If you still experiencing issue, please contact us through [support forum](https://wordpress.org/support/plugin/stock-ticker) and don't forget to provide URL to your website where you have inserted Stock Ticker.

 == Changelog ==
+= 3.0.4.1 (20180203) =
+* Improve: description for `Refresh Timeout` option and rename to `Auto Refresh Timeout`
+* Improve: description for `Cache Timeout` option
+* Improve: add advised minimal cache timeout value, based on number of symbols in `All Stock Symbols` and `Fetch Timeout` value.

 = 3.0.4 (20171212) =
 * Add: Button to `Stop Fetch` of forced fetching stock data on settings page
 * Improve: Description for `Fetch Stock Data` on settings page